 What About Bringing a Blanket in Your Lap on a Plane?

 If you don’t want to pack your blanket in your bag, just bring it and keep it on your lap.
-In fact, almost all airlines and airport security (TSA) allow you to place your blanket on your lap during the flight.
+Almost all airlines and airport security (TSA) allow you to place your blanket on your lap during the flight.
 But there’s a catch – your blanket can’t be too big or take up too much space.

 How to Bring a Blanket Through Airport Security?